 14. As soon as the contract is signed, the physician should start their application for the Nevada State Board of Medical Examiners license.
 Though the license will not be issued until the physician’s H-1B Visa is approved, the application process takes some time, so they should start it as soon as possible.

-15. Once the Conrad 30 application is complete, it is submitted to the PCO with a copy and a check for the application fee of $500, as defined in the J-1 Visa Waiver Instructions, to be paid equally by the physician and employer.
+15. Once the Conrad 30 application is complete, it is submitted to the PCO with a copy and a check as defined in the J-1 Visa Waiver Instructions, to be paid equally by the physician and employer.
 The PCO will review the application and notify the attorney of any missing requirements, within 14 days of receipt.
 Once the application meets all the program requirements, the attorney will be notified of the date the application will be submitted for review to the Primary Care Advisory Council (PCAC), whose meetings are open to the public in accordance with the Nevada Open Meeting Law.

 16. If the waiver application is approved by the PCAC, a letter of support signed by the Administrator of the State of Nevada Division of Public and Behavioral Health along with the duplicate copy of the waiver application will be sent to the Department of State.
 The average approval time is 4-6 weeks.